Best testing strategies in a Microservice architecture

 • First, the consumer will publish a contract for its provider.
 This contract looks like a typical API schema (can be a json file) with all the possible requests, response data and formats.
 This includes headers, body, status codes, Uri, path, verb, etc. At the end of first step, the contracts are published to the provider directly or to a central location.

 • Second step is where the provider accesses the contracts given by its consumer(s) and verifies them against their latest code.
-If they find any failures, then it could be due to some breaking changes the provider has made to their own API schema
+If they find any failures, then it could be due to some breaking changes provider has made to their own API schema

 End-to-end Testing

 The system as a whole meets business goals irrespective of the component architecture in use.
-The whole system should be treated as a black box, and the tests must be exercised as much on the fully deployed system as possible, manipulating it through public interfaces such as GUIs and service APIs.
-Strictly, no concept of mocking is observed here.
+The whole system should be treated as a black box and the tests must be exercised as much on the fully deployed system as possible, manipulating it through public interfaces such as GUIs and service APIs.
+Strictly no concept of mocking is observed here.

 Writing and maintaining end-to-end tests can be very difficult, write as few end-to-end tests as possible.